-At this time I was busy with other things, I did not build much plastic models.
+At this time I was busy with other things, I did not build many plastic models.
 I made it from July to September 2010.

 Construction around the chassis was many parts, but it’s not difficult because I made the G type about one year ago.

-Other website commented that this model was designed with less parts than other Dragon’s kits.
-But you can see the piled up runner behind the kit.
+Other website commented that this model was designed with fewer parts than other Dragon’s kits.
+But you can see them piled up runner behind the kit.
 And this is the half amount, I have another pile beside my desk.

 However, parts not used in this model are many when I read the instruction guide.

 It’s a little difficult to attach the upper armor plates to the chassis.
 Especially parts F & M should be set to the back of the chassis and required sensitive adjustment.
 I could not fit perfectly in the back armor of the other parts but using instant glue.

 I just completed to attache turret schurzen.
 I noticed that the barrel was fixed unusual angle around 30 degrees upper.
 Maybe glue was flowing into the movable joint.
 What a pity!